Reporting Animal Diseases

 The division is specifically responsible for responding to regulatory diseases.
-These are diseases that have the potential to spread to humans, or zoonotic diseases, such as brucellosis and rabies; that may spread from farm to farm, such as foot-and-mouth disease or pseudorabies; and that cause other states and nations to close trade doors to our livestock and animal products, such as avian influenza or tuberculosis.
+These are diseases that have the potential to spread to humans (zoonotic diseases), such as brucellosis and rabies; that may spread from farm to farm, such as foot-and-mouth disease or pseudorabies; and that cause other states and nations to close trade doors to our livestock and animal products, such as avian influenza or tuberculosis.
 We do not monitor for what are known as “production diseases” that are relatively common, do not threaten human health or spread to other farms, or have trade implications.

 Our veterinarians engage in regulatory work, such as testing herds for tuberculosis when we are notified that cattle from infected herds elsewhere have been brought into Wisconsin herds.
-They conduct disease investigations and epidemiology when we have disease outbreaks, to find potentially exposed animals and test them.
+They conduct disease investigations and epidemiology during disease outbreaks to find and test potentially exposed animals.
 They respond when a private practitioner suspects a reportable disease — one that is on an international list of diseases that must be reported to animal health authorities.
-Most of our veterinarians are specially trained as foreign animal disease diagnosticians; foreign animal diseases are those that are not found in the United States, so may be particularly threatening to our animals.
+Most of our veterinarians are specially trained as foreign animal disease diagnosticians.
+Foreign animal diseases are those that are not found in the United States, so may be particularly threatening to our animals.

 The diseases discussed here are the ones that we primarily focus our surveillance and prevention efforts on.
 But we always need to also be on the lookout for newly emerging diseases and old diseases that re-emerge.
 Animal diseases are an ever-changing landscape that we are always scanning, even when diseases have slipped from the headlines.